 Access Management

-Device Guardian Access Management 1.0
+Device Guardian Access Management 1.1

 Overview

-Device Guardian Access Management (DGAM) enhances device management and access by streamlining operations.
-A kiosk display delivers instant visibility into the Device Guardian system, enabling effortless monitoring of device availability within the local area, ensuring accountability through worker-device assignments, and ensuring that devices are fully charged for the next shift.
+Device Guardian Access Management (DGAM) enhances device management and access by streamlining operations based on kiosk location.
+The kiosk display offers immediate visibility of devices within its vicinity, allowing for effortless monitoring of device availability.
+It ensures accountability through worker-device assignments and ensures that devices are fully charged for the upcoming shift, thereby improving local visibility, boosting workflow efficiencies, and facilitating the swift recovery of missing devices.

 As an extension of Device Guardian, DGAM’s features and functionality are built upon the core capabilities of Device Guardian.
 This section provides guidance on the installation and use specific to DGAM.
 Any features not covered here are part of Device Guardian and are discussed in the respective Device Guardian sections.

-Install Device Guardian on both kiosks and devices; see Device Guardian installation for details.
 DGAM requires the following permissions to be granted for both kiosks and devices:

 • Camera Permission - Needed to scan the registration QR code, essential for registering the device with a kiosk.